UoB-COMSM0166/2026-group-9/README.md

 <img width="1920" height="1080" alt="未命名" src="https://github.com/user-attachments/assets/2c0329f3-e80d-49f7-95e7-a00a67973e77" />

-💡Game Twist: The Glitch System & Inverted Controls💡 "Our game's most distinctive feature is the 'Glitch System.'
+💡Game Twist: The Glitch System & Inverted Controls💡: "Our game's most distinctive feature is the 'Glitch System.'
 Far from being a mere aesthetic choice, it represents true system-level corruption.
 When triggered, the system does not merely distort the screen; it actively erodes the core input-output loop by forcing 'Inverted Controls.'
 Suddenly, the player’s muscle memory—typically their greatest asset in survival games—becomes their most challenging obstacle.

 From an HCI perspective, this design induces what we define as a 'Mental Model Collapse.'
 By reversing the expected outcome of a player's action, we force them to actively inhibit habitual, reflexive responses.
 This requires the user to instantly re-learn the inverted logic, adapting under immense cognitive pressure.
 It bridges the gap between simply playing a game and experiencing a simulated system breakdown, making the player feel the true anxiety of a system under viral siege.